Lautaro-De-Lucia/OS-Agents/0_LLMs/0_Key_Concepts/setup.md

 #### Install UV

-- Instructions may be found on the official documentation here [here](https://docs.astral.sh/uv/getting-started/installation/).
+- Instructions may be found on the official documentation [here](https://docs.astral.sh/uv/getting-started/installation/).
 On windows, open PowerShell as an administrator and type

 ```powershell